Labor Day Holiday

 Labor Day Party

 Have one!
 Labor Day, the first Monday every September, unofficially ushers summer out and signals the start of fall.
 Sure, the summer weather still lives in many parts of the country on the date.
 A fun-filled, relaxing celebration remains a possibility.
 Labor Day festivals abound in cities throughout the United States.
 Should one of those not be close enough to attend, planning a creative and fun Labor Day party is easy and fun.
 Invite friends and family by.
-A bit o
+A bit of Labor Day history sets the stage for a perfect event.

 History of Labor Day